Goalify/front-end/README.md

 <a name="business"></a>
 ## 2. Business Goals and Objectives
 The problem: the lack of motivation to get up and pursue whatever any of us is trying to achieve has been a problem for almost everyone.

 Solution: Create an application to assist people put forward objectives and keep tabs on their development towards those objectives.
 It gives an organized method to follow and track objective advancement through highlights like dashboards and progress bars.
 Additionally, the platform is a magnificent apparatus for inspiration.

-The app allows  uses to stay focused on the most critical aspects of their goals.
+The app allows users to stay focused on the most critical aspects of their goals.
 It aids in the identification of potential roadblocks as well as ideas for overcoming them.
 It can assist in setting more realistic goals and maintaining a happy attitude along the way.
 Most importantly, uses can share that with other users who would also be posting their progress creating some kind of a motivational feedback loop.

 Competition: There are many apps out there made for the purpose of tracking goals but they all lack in the social side.

 <a name="req"></a>
 ## 3. Requirements